byomkesh03/Snake-Game/README.md

 2. Open the 'index.html' file in your preferred web browser.

+    * Instruction to Play the Game :-

+         1. Press any key to Play the Game
+         2. Use ArrowUp, ArrowDown, ArrowLeft, ArrowRight Keys to move the Snake

 ## Usage
 Use the arrow keys on your keyboard to control the snake: up, down, left, and right.
 Try to eat the food (represented by red dots) to grow longer.